macwille/taikaluukku/README.md

 ## Google API [Link](https://console.cloud.google.com/)

 This project relys on Google Cloud Platform for Google Drive APIs.

 You need to create a project and enable Drive APIs and generate Client ID and Secret.
 You need a refresh token you can generate in Oauth playground **!!
 Remember to chose Drive API v3 in the scopes !!**.

+Use same Google profile for all the parts.

 [Example Video by Google](https://www.youtube.com/watch?v=DYAwYxVs2TI).